 • Distributing assets and winding up and closing the estate

 Managing an estate takes a lot of time.
 Many executors are not experienced at handling business, financial or legal matters.
 A New York probate and estate lawyer to help them with the administration and management of the estate.
-If you wish to speak to a New York estate attorney, call the Law Offices of Albert Gurevich at (212) 233-1233.
+If you wish to speak to a New York estate attorney, call the Law Offices of Albert Goodwin at (212) 233-1233.